-Scoped concurroid allocation and hiding.
-The span\tp type from Figure 4 operates under open-world assumption that span runs in an environment of interfering threads, which, however, respect the transitions of the SpanTree concurroid.
+The span_tp type from Figure 4 operates under open-world assumption that span runs in an environment of interfering threads, which, however, respect the transitions of the SpanTree concurroid.
 If one wants to protect span from interference, and move to closed-world assumption, the top-most call must be enclosed within hide.
 We next show how to formally do so.

 The hide construct allocates a new lexically-scoped concurroid from a local state of a particular thread.
-The description of how much local heap should be "donated" to the concurroid creation is provided by the user-supplied predicate $\Phi$ , called decoration predicate.
+The thread-local state is modelled in FCSL by a basic concurroid Priv pv with a label pv [37, §4], and its self/other components are retrieved via pv_self and pv_other projections.
+The description of how much local heap should be "donated" to the concurroid creation is provided by the user-supplied predicate Φ , called decoration predicate.
 In addition to the heap, the predicate scopes over the auxiliary self value, while the auxiliary other is fixed to the PCM unit, to signal that there's no interference from outside threads.
-In the case of span, the decoration predicate is as follows.
+In the case of span, the decoration predicate is the following one.

-''' Definition graph_dec sp (g : heap ptr_set) s := exists (pf : graph g.1), s = sp ->> [g.2, g.1, Unit] /\ coh s. '''
+''' Definition graph_dec sp (g : heap ptr_set) s := coh s /\ exists (pf : graph g.1), s = sp ->> [g.2, g.1, Unit]. '''

-We can now write out a new type span\root\tp, to specify the top-most call to span, under the closed-world assumption that there's no interference.
-Parametrizing wrt. the locally-scoped variable h1: heap that snapshots the initial heap, the type is the following one.
+We can now write out a new type span_root_tp, to specify the topmost call to span, under the closed-world assumption that there's no interference.
+Parametrizing wrt. the locally-scoped variable h1: heap that snapshots the initial heap, the type is as follows.

 The precondition says that the argument x is the root of the graph g1 stored in h1, and all the nodes of g1 are reachable from x.
 The postcondition says that the final heap's topology is a tree t, whose edges are a subset of the edges of g1, but whose nodes include all the nodes of g1.
 Thus, the tree is a spanning one.
 The program satisfying this spec is a call to span, wrapped into hide, annotated with the decorating functions.
-We also supply h1 as the initial heap, and Unit of the PCM of finite sets (hence, the empty set), as the initial value for self, which indicates that span is invoked with the empty set of marked nodes.
+We also supply h1 as the initial heap, and unit of the PCM of finite sets (hence, the empty set), as the initial value for self, which indicates that span is invoked with the empty set of marked nodes.